Protecting your lien rights in Arizona begins with serving the 20-day preliminary notice.

 Note, however, that sending this written request does not extend the deadline for serving your preliminary notice.
 If you do not have all the information required, you must issue the written request at your earliest convenience.

-2. Serve the preliminary notice to the right parties
+2. Send the preliminary notice to the right parties

 Once you have completed the 20-day notice form and it’s all signed, the next step would be to serve the preliminary notice.